640 South State StreetDover, Delaware 19901

 Sometimes the inflammation may be along your whole digestive tract.
 This includes your mouth, your food pipe (esophagus), your stomach, the first part of your small intestine or duodenum, your appendix, and your anus.

 Experts don’t know what causes Crohn's disease.
 It may be that a virus or a bacteria affects the body's infection-fighting system (immune system).
 The immune system may create an abnormal inflammation reaction in the intestinal wall that does not stop.

 Many people with Crohn’s disease have abnormal immune systems.
 But experts don’t know if immune problems cause the disease.
 They also don’t know if Crohn’s disease may cause immune problems.
 Stress does not seem to cause Crohn's disease.

 Crohn's disease may happen at any age.
 It most often affects people ages 15 to 35 years old.
+It can also happen in children or older people.
 It affects men and women equally.

 You may be more at risk for Crohn’s disease if you: